dschuld/taxi24-api/README.md

 The application provides 3 domain endpoints:

 - taxi24api/api/driver
-    - GET /driver request to get a list of drivers
+    - GET /driver request to get a list of drivers.
+This request can contain following query parameters:
+        - <i>status</i>    Currently the only allowed value is "available".
+Retrieves a list of all available drivers.
+        - <i>rlongitude/latitude</i>     Specifies a location in coordinats.
+Both values must be given.
+All AVAILABLE drivers in a certain radius around this location are returned.
+Since the status is AVAILABLE by default, it can be omitted here.
+        - <i>radius</i>     Specifies the radius in km around the previously mentioned location.
+If not given, defaults to 3km.
+        - <i>riderId</i> Retrieves a list of the 3 drivers closest to the position of the rider with the given ID.
     - GET /driver/{id} to get a specific driver
     - POST /driver to create a driver.
 The body must have a payload in the following format and the status must be either AVAILABLE, OCCUPIED or UNAVAILABLE (note the all caps letters):